Restaurant-tested systems for families

 The backstory

-We spent years building systems that kept restaurants running.
-Then we brought them home.
+She spent years building systems that kept restaurants running.
+Then they brought them home.

 The same thinking that prevents a kitchen from falling apart during a Friday rush can prevent a household from falling apart on a Tuesday morning.